 Everyone loves the taste of a delicious oven roasted turkey.
-The worst thing about roasted turkey has to be when it's so dry that it has less moisture than the middle of the Sahara desert.
-Here's my signature method of how to thaw, prepare, roast and carve, a turkey so that it's never dry!
+The worst thing about roast turkey has to be when it's so dry that it has less moisture than the middle of the Sahara desert.
+Here's my signature method of how to thaw, prepare, roast and carve, a roast turkey so that it's never dry!

 Preparing and cooking a turkey for dinner is never a short process.
 Most of the turkeys here in the United States are sold frozen and range anywhere in size from 12-30 pounds in weight.

 How to Safely Thaw a Frozen Turkey: